 Count Duplicates with Pivot Table

-In a long list of month names, quickly count duplicates with pivot table, to see how many times each month name is in the list.
-Download the free workbook to follow along.
+In a long list of month names, quickly count duplicates with pivot table, to see how many times each month name occurs in the list - number of instances per name.

-There are written steps below the video, to show how to get the number of duplicates, for each of the unique values in the survey results.
+There are written steps below the video, to show how to get the number of instances, for each of the unique values in the survey results.

-To see the quick steps to count duplicates, watch this short video.
+To see the quick steps to count duplicate values, watch this short video.
 It shows how to count the number of times each month name appears in the list.
 This just takes a few clicks - no Microsoft Excel formulas required!

 The full video transcript is available, further down on this page.

-In this example, 100 people were asked to name their birth month, and the list was entered on an Excel worksheet.
+In this example, 100 people were asked to name their birth month, and the list was entered on an Excel spreadsheet.

 Before creating a pivot table, do these steps, to prepare the list as a data source: